Speech & Language Milestones

 7 Months-1 Year

-Uses sounds and gestures to get and keep attention.
+• Uses sounds and gestures to get attention.

-Parents and caregivers tend to shape word meaning in children before they shape grammar.
+Parents tend to shape how kids understand the meaning of words before they shape grammar.

 1-2 years